iterum-provenance/cli/README.md

 ---

 ## Code documentation
 The documentation of code is left to code files themselves.
-They have been set up to work with Godoc, which can be achieved by running `godoc .` and navigating to `http://localhost:6060`.
+They have been set up to work with Godoc, which can be achieved by running `godoc` and navigating to `http://localhost:6060/pkg/github.com/iterum-provenance/cli/`.

-## Makefile commands
-* `make build` builds the go application in `./build/iterum`
-* `make link` creates a symlink to the created build folder making `iterum` accessible via the terminal
-* `make clean` removes the symlink pointing to `/usr/bin/iterum` and the build folder `./build`